 Then I convinced our school administrator that I will handle the yearbook photo shoot instead of hiring outsiders.
 I was paid extra of course 😀

 Now, I can probably afford to buy.
 However, my employer right now already has a DSLR – and part of my job is being the company’s photographer.
-My frugal side tells me that there was no point buying my own.
+There was no point buying my own.

 I’m also a videographer

 As you may have read on my about page, I learned filmmaking before photography.
-My crew in college don’t have the gear.
-We just borrow handy cams from my aunt, and from my classmates boss (DSLRs were not a thing yet at that time).
+My crew in college did’t have the gear.
+We just borrowed handy cams from my aunt, and from my classmate’s boss (DSLRs were not a thing yet at that time).